-where $\hat C > 0$ does not depend on $n$, $r + \alpha > 1/2$.
+where $\hat C > 0$ does not depend on $n$, $r + \alpha > 1/2$~\cite{Sue_79}.

-\begin{Remark} In the inequality~\eqref{eqEstimateL2A}, the parameter $s$ can be a real non-negative number~\cite{CanQua_MC82}.
-For this, we should use the condition that $u$ belongs to the Sobolev space $W_2^s(\Omega)$ for $s \geqslant 0$ instead of the condition that generalized derivatives of $u$ up to order $s$ belong to $L_2(\Omega)$.
-If $s$ is a natural number, then $W_2^s(\Omega)$ is defined in the usual way~\cite{Tri_10}:
+\begin{Remark} In inequality~\eqref{eqEstimateL2A}, the parameter $s$ can be a real non-negative number~\cite{CanQua_MC82}.
+In this case, we should use the condition $u \in W_2^s(\Omega)$ for $s \geqslant 0$ instead of the condition that the generalized derivatives of $u$ up to order $s$ belong to $L_2(\Omega)$.
+If $s$ is a natural number, then $W_2^s(\Omega)$, the Sobolev space, is defined in the usual way~\cite{Tri_10}: